kyxen-msi/Zyren_TOS/README.md

 ------

 <h3 align="center">
-  If you have any questions or concerns about these terms, please contact us at [Insert Contact Information].
+  If you have any questions or concerns about these terms, please contact us at [Zyren HQ](https://discord.gg/bv8kU5aJaz).
 </h3>